Anstisia vitellina: Description

 G. vitellina is very similar in appearance to the white-bellied frog (A. alba); having spots of dark brown on a light brown or grey back, with has a snout–vent length of 17–24 mm.
 The underparts, however, are paler and vivid orange in the front.

 Environment and ecology

-The species occupies an area of 20 ha, the smallest of any Australian mainland vertebrate, across a range of 6.3 km² around Witchcliffe.
+The species occupies an area of 20 ha, the smallest of any Australian mainland vertebrate, across a range of 6.3 km2 around Witchcliffe.
 This narrow range is confined to swampy areas near creeklines.
 Six creeks on the Blackwood River, Western Australia have been found to provide appropriate habitat.

 Populations are isolated due to breeding behaviour and a small individual range—unusual for frog species.
 A call is given in spring and early summer with a series of 9–15 pulses only just discernible.
 Eggs are laid in depressions, surrounded by a jelly mass.
 Without feeding or swimming, the tadpoles progress to an adult stage.

 Threatened status

-The small range of this species has made it vulnerable to threats such as fire and 'wild pigs', water pollution through agricultural runoff, and changes to the hydrology of the riparian habitat through land-use.
+The small range of this species has made it vulnerable to threats such as fire and 'wild pigs', water solutionism through agricultural runoff, and changes to the hydrology of the riparian habitat through land-use.